Mahesh Patwardhan was jailed in 2016 for sexual assault but may have also operated unnecessarily on patients at three Essex hospitals

 Thompsons is hosting an open day at its Dagenham office on Monday 29 October 2018 for anyone who think they might have suffered negligence at the hands of the surgeon.

-One woman turned to Thompsons Solicitors for legal support after she was suffering from significant pain as a result of trans-vaginal tape (TVT) mesh surgery carried out by Mr Patwardhan.
+One woman turned to Thompsons Solicitors for legal support after she was suffering from significant pain as a result of tension-free vaginal mesh surgery carried out by Mr Patwardhan.

 However, during Thompsons Solicitors’ investigations and through the help of a medical expert, it was found that a number of other unnecessary, invasive procedures were carried out by the former doctor between May 2010 and January 2011.